Are You Ready for Off-Grid Living?

 Do you like gardening, animal husbandry, canning and preserving?
 None of these are necessary for off-grid life but they are all major components of homesteading.
 Most people who live off-grid live further away from cities and towns so being able to grown and preserve your own food is really helpful.
 As I write this it is pouring snow outside.
 We live on a tiny mountain but for the next couple of days we are stuck up here.
 We aren’t within realistic walking distance to any supplies if we needed them.
 Of course, we knew this snow storm was coming and we were able to plan accordingly but that’s not always the case.
 I do know that we have enough canned food to last a long time.
 We have a rainwater system to make sure we have water.
 That is the beauty of being off grid and homesteading- you are un-phased when everyone else around you is without power or a way to get resources.
 The good news is these are all easy enough skills to learn.
 They take trial and error but are very doable.

 The truth of the matter is it takes a lot of soul searching to decide if you are ready to live off grid.
-A lot of people fail at it and that’s okay.
-There is nothing wrong with failing.
-Just like our John Muir Trail failure turned out to be a huge blessing to us.
-If we fail, we will have learned a lot and there will be no regrets.
 We are in the thick of the hard parts.
 It’s in the middle of winter and we are low on money to finish the projects to get us in our home to be more comfortable.
 If we can get through this time, we’re going to be fine!
 And I know neither of us is anywhere near ready to quit.

 Choose what kind of “hard” you want?
 Do you want to work hard to maintain a life of comfort or do you want to work hard to maintain a life of self-sufficiency?
 Give that a lot of thought and your answer will really help you decide if off-grid living is for you.